Territorial Army (Malaysia): National Defence Policy 2010 and the Malaysian Armed Forces Reserve

 A female reservist of the Territorial Army with an L1A1 SLR, c.
 1990s.
 Notably, she is wearing a combat uniform from the Communist Insurgency era, while her instructor is dressed in the newer camouflage combat attire.

 The 2010 revision of the National Defence Policy adopted the HANRUH concept formally and established the Malaysian Armed Forces Reserve (Pasukan Simpanan Angkatan Tentera).
 Reservists were declared equal to regular forces in defending the nation.
 Reserve units from all branches were unified under a single command and began receiving standardised training, equipment, and uniforms.
 Prior to this, reservists often wore outdated combat dress from the communist insurgency era.

 The 500-series Reserve Regiments were integrated into the Malaysian Army's order of battle and placed under the operational command of regular army brigades based on regional alignment.

 Defence White Paper 2020 and future development

 The 2020 Defence White Paper, a continuation of the National Defence Policy, outlined plans to further enhance the Malaysian Armed Forces Reserve.
 The government committed to employing reservists in broader roles beyond emergency deployment.
-Key initiatives include:
+Key initiatives include the following: